Skip to main content

 Screenshot showing how to reinstall the app to your the workspace.

-1. Use the Slack Block Kit Builder to create a custom collection of blocks with interactive components.
+1. Build a Block: Use Slack's Block Kit Builder to create a custom collection of blocks with interactive components.

 Screenshot showing how to access and copy the Bot user OAuth token.

-5. When a user interacts with your message, the workflow is triggered, and the Slack Interaction Payloads trigger receives the event.
-Go to the trigger Event Log tab to view it.
+4. Trigger Workflow: When a user interacts with your message, the workflow triggers.
+To view the trigger event log, go to the trigger Event Log tab.

 Did this answer your question?